pulse-framework/pulse/docs/v3/docs/core.md

 See [Creating your core]() for the more detailed structure.

 ::: tip Why export the type?
 We're unable to directly import the core into controllers, as it would create cyclic dependencies which can cause horrible complile issues, especially at scale.
+This is why we use `App.Core()` to get the core inside controllers, but it still wouldn't be type safe.

 However, Typescript types are immune to this paradox and can travel back in time for use inside your controllers (provided you import _only_ the type from this file).